cnmartineau/BLUTOPIA/README.md

 ### Notebook
 shops_map.ipynb
 ### Aim
-Create an interactive store locator to help people find shops that sell seaweeds in France.<br>
+Create an interactive store locator to help people find shops that sell seaweeds in France.
+### Info
 Shops are clustered and displayed by category.<br>
 Shop addresses are displayed in interactive labels, wich are also links to redirect users to shop websites.
 ### Preview